Maclyn Arbuckle: Career in show business

 Arburckle debuted on stage in Shreveport, Louisiana, on December 25, 1888.
 For four years, he acted in a company headed by R. D. McLean.
 His first Broadway play, Why Smith Left Home, was in 1899.
 Some of his many Broadway successes were The County Chairman (1903) (which he made as a silent film in 1914), The Round Up (1907) with Julia Dean (and which Roscoe Arbuckle made as a silent in 1920) and revivals of older plays like The Rivals and She Stoops To Conquer.
 He entered silent films with Adolph Zukor's Famous Players Film Company in 1914 as an established Broadway star.

+San Antonio Moving Pictures Corporation

 In May 1919, Arbuckle started the San Antonio Moving Pictures Corporation in San Antonio.
 A group of Dallas businessmen provided financial backing.
 The company produced four films, Mr. Bingle (1922), Mr. Potter of Texas (1922), Welcome to Our City (1922) and Squire Phin (1922) before folding in 1922.

+Hearst productions

 In the 1920s Arbuckle appeared often with Marion Davies in lavish costume motion picture productions financed by William Randolph Hearst.
-Arbuckle is remembered for the line "Nobody loves a fat man," when he played the character Sheriff "Slim" Hoover in the play The Roundup.
-His cousin Roscoe played the role in the subsequent film version.